 Pros of JTWROS accounts

-Keep assets out of probate.
+- Avoiding probate.
 Settling a deceased person’s last will through the probate process can be complicated and potentially drag on for months, making it difficult for the surviving spouse to access assets.
 Some couples strategically place assets in JTWROS to avoid probate.
-Like other accounts with named beneficiaries, these accounts automatically transfer ownership to the surviving spouse and are typically not included in probate.
+Like other accounts with named beneficiaries, these accounts automatically transfer ownership to the joint owner (the surviving spouse) and are typically not included in probate.

 - Account owners can leave at will.
 JTWROS owners must enter into the ownership agreement at the same time.
 But if one owner wants to leave the investment, a JTWROS can be broken.
 Both owners’ assets can be sold and equally distributed, or one co-owner can sell their share to another party, changing ownership into a tenancy in common structure (described below).